civicsense2025/withme.travel/docs/authentication.md

 If experiencing issues with trip pages not loading:
 • Ensure params are awaited before use: const { tripId } = await params;
 • Check that the getServerSession() function is being used correctly
-• Add diagnostic logging to see where authentiation checks might be failing
+• Add diagnostic logging to see where authentication checks might be failing
 • Verify redirect URLs are properly encoded

 ## Implementation Summary